pammalPrasanna/rest-in-test/README.md

 # rest-in-test
-An Automation tool for Behavior driven fact checking as part of REST API Testing.
+An Behavior driven Automation tool for verifying the facts as part of REST API Testing.